Client Care Centre

 - Making a complaint

-- Contacting your Operating Unit or Property Management office and other staff
+- Contacting your Regional team or Property Management office and other staff

 - Non-residents can also call the Client Care Centre to ask questions and contact staff